No-ball: Umpire Decision Review System

 Special complications arise in the professional game when technology is used to assist the umpires, and overturn a decision made on the field.
 Video review by the third umpire may reveal that a no-ball should have been called (especially for overstepping or a beamer) when the batter has been given out.
 If so, the ball is deemed to be dead from the moment of the 'dismissal event,' and any runs scored after that point (runs, byes or leg byes) will not count, but the batting team do get the no-ball penalty.
-It is now customary for a batter given out to stand at the edge of the playing area and wait to see if the video may discover a no-ball, in which case he is reinstated.
+It is now customary for a batter given out to stand at the edge of the playing area and wait to see if the video may discover a no-ball, in which case they are reinstated.
 If the batsmen have crossed in running, the batsmen do not return to their original ends.
 Video review may also reveal that a no-ball should NOT have been called, in which case the ball becomes dead at the time of the on-field call.

 Further consequences can occur in cases when the on-field decision has been overturned.
-For example, the batter is given out LBW, but the ball runs away off his pads, for what would be 4 leg-byes that win the game.
+For example, the batter is given out LBW, but the ball runs away off the pads, for what would be 4 leg-byes that win the game.
 The bowling side is thought to have won.
 The review adjudges the bowler to have overstepped.
 The batting team are awarded only a 1 run penalty for the no-ball, and an extra ball or free hit, but fail to score off it, and the bowling side still win, even though the batting side would have won if the umpire's decision had matched the video evidence discovered, although perhaps the fielding side might have tried harder to save the 4 leg byes had they known the match depended on it.
 For such complications and other reasons, including concern to control the amount of time used in review, the ICC is experimenting with 'no-ball instant notification,' under which the umpire is immediately given the additional information to call no-ball while the ball is still live.

 If a 'Player Review' requested by the fielding side upholds a decision of 'Not Out', but a no-ball is discovered by the review, that review does not count as unsuccessful, and does not expend the reviews allocated to them.